kensmith/ai/README.md

 It will query all of the models selected in `$(use-models)` in parallel.

 to use the default provider.
-The file `answer` will contain the response.
+The files `answer-$(model)` will contain the responses.

 ### API key